 A trail camera can help you learn about the wildlife in your area and plan the best hunting trips.
-However, few things are more disappointing than going to check your cam and realizing that many of the pictures it’s snapped are ruined from condensation.
+However, few things are more disappointing than going to check your cam and realizing that many of the pictures it has snapped are ruined from condensation.
 Here’s a look at why this problem occurs and how you can prevent it.

 How Dew Points Affect Trail Cameras

 The dew point refers to the temperature at which water vapor in the air condenses into water.
 It’s typically a cool temperature, which is why we see a lot of condensation in the morning.
 Because surfaces don’t change temperature as rapidly as the air, dew tends to build up on them.